company with a national reputation for taking a first look

 Our mandate to serve women and gender-nonconforming artists is about opportunity, not content; it doesn’t limit the subject matter of the plays we produce.

 Artistic director/producer Susan Bernfield co-founded New Georges in 1992.
-She’s also a playwright and solo performer whose works include SIZZLE SIZZLE FLY (EST Sloan Commission/First Light); TANIA IN THE GETAWAY VAN (The Pool, New Harmony Project); MY LAST CAR (in a living room near you; undergroundzero festival); STRETCH (a fantasia) (People’s Light & Theatre; New Georges; STT’s Ice Factory Festival; published by Playscripts); ; BARKING GIRL (Chrysalis Theater Co.; O’Neill Playwrights Conference); BIG HUNGRY WORLD (First Light/EST); a solo musical, TINY FEATS OF COWARDICE (music, Rachel Peters; FringeNYC; Adirondack Theatre Festival).
-Susan is the recipient of the 2014 Lilly Award for producing; serves as president of A.R.T./New York (the Alliance of Resident Theaters) and on the boards of The Indie Theater Fund, The Assembly and 3LD Art & Technology Center; is on the advisory council of the Drama League’s Beatrice Terry Residency; and is a member of the National Theatre Conference.
+She’s also a playwright and solo performer whose works include SIZZLE SIZZLE FLY (EST Sloan Commission/First Light); TANIA IN THE GETAWAY VAN (The Pool, New Harmony Project); MY LAST CAR (in a living room near you; undergroundzero festival); STRETCH (a fantasia) (People’s Light & Theatre; New Georges; Ice Factory Festival; published by Playscripts); ; BARKING GIRL (Chrysalis Theater Co.; O’Neill Playwrights Conference); BIG HUNGRY WORLD (First Light/EST); a solo musical, TINY FEATS OF COWARDICE (music, Rachel Peters; FringeNYC; Adirondack Theatre Festival).
+Susan is the recipient of the 2014 Lilly Award for producing; serves as president of A.R.T./New York (the Alliance of Resident Theaters) and on the board of The Assembly; was a founding board member of The Indie Theater Fund; serves on the advisory council of the Drama League’s Beatrice Terry Residency; and is a member of the National Theatre Conference and League of Professional Theatre Women.
 She is a graduate of the University of Pennsylvania and trained as an actor at Circle in the Square.

 Read an article about her in the Penn Gazette